irchelp/irchelp.github.io/clients/windows/adiirc.md

   derived from the song A.D.I.D.A.S by the band KoRn.
 According to some it could stand for "All Day I IRC" :P - Kr0n

+## Features {#features}

+Some of the features AdiIRC boasts include; [Scripting](#scripting) support with sophisticated debugging, an advanced [Theming](#theming) engine, Spell checker, Language translations, IRCv3 compatibility, advanced server/network database, SASL / Services support, Regular expression search, and of course Emoticons. ;)

-## Scripting <a name="Scripting"></a>
+## Scripting {#scripting}

-AdiIRC supports a variant of the mIRC Scripting Language (mSL), with its own additions and deviations from the official mIRC supported script.
-Some features and syntactic behaviours may not work as expected, but the developer is fairly responsive to bug reports and suggestions for improvement.
+AdiIRC supports a variant of the [mIRC Scripting Language](#) (mSL), with its own additions and deviations from the official mIRC supported script.
+Some features and syntactic behaviors may not work as expected, but the developer is fairly responsive to bug reports and suggestions for improvement.
+In particular, AdiIRC offers scriptable access to Windows APIs so you can poll system information, access media players ("now playing"), and really customize the client's look and feel with highly refined theming.

 The developer hosts his own [paste bin](https://kr0n.dk/) for use in the [#AdiIRC](irc://chat.freenode.net/#adiirc) support channel.

+## Themes {#themes}

+(Write something about themes; glamorous and technical.)
+The screenshots on this page demonstrate how AdiIRC can be customized to look like any other IRC client.
+Just about every element of the client can be modified, including the color and layout of all text, dockable panels, icons, menus and anything else.

 ---
-Last revised on 25 August 2016
+Last revised on 26 August 2016
 &mdash; [Hey, you can edit this page!
 ](https://github.com/irchelp/wio/blob/gh-pages/clients/windows/adiirc.md)

 <!-- Last modified -->
 <!-- [You can edit this page!](github/wio link to file) -->